 Credit Suisse Group ("we" or "our") has adopted a Global Policy ("Policy") to address actions or transactions with or within the Credit Suisse Group that may give rise to actual or potential conflicts of interest as further described in 4.2 below ("Conflicts", and each such conflict of interest a "Conflict").
-This Policy aims to uphold our reputation for transparency, integrity and fair dealing, meet regulatory expectations and maintain the trust and confidence of our clients and counterparties.
-The Policy makes up one part of our ongoing commitment to adhere to the highest standards of ethical conduct in relation to Conflicts management.
+This Policy aims to uphold our reputation for integrity and fair dealing, meet regulatory expectations and maintain the trust and confidence of our clients and counterparties.
+The Policy makes up one part of our ongoing commitment to adhere to the highest standards of ethical conduct in relation to our treatment of our clients and Conflict management.
 This document aims to summarize the key aspects of that Policy.